iriusrisk/startleft/docs/startleft-processors/diagram/Lucidchart-support.md

 ![img_2.png](img/lucid-iriusrisk-example.png)

 ### cURL
-> :warning: Lucidchart parsing is only supported currently through the REST API.
-CLI parsing will be probably
-> available in the medium term.

 To try this example on your machine, first, you need to put in place the necessary files:

 * Download the Lucidchart example above from